Digital Image Processing

 What Is Digital Processing

-Image processing tools available to today’s digital photographers did not exist 20 years ago, or 10 years ago… or 1 year ago!
+Image processing tools available to today’s digital photographers did not exist 20 years ago, or 10 years ago… or even 1 year ago!

 Digital Processing Software